To measure and display the amplitude of various frequencies of sound using a fast Fourier transform:

 - Choose Delta from the Analyze menu.
 Drag from peak to peak across several (e.g., 5) waveforms.
 Write down the Delta X (time) value.

-- Choose the Calculator icon on the Panel, enter the Delta X value you measured, and divide it by the number of waveforms to determine the period for one wave.
+- Choose the Calculator from the Home screen (for LabQuest 2 the calculator is accessed from the Accessories folder), enter the Delta X value you measured, and divide it by the number of waveforms to determine the period for one wave.

 - Choose X^-1 on the calculator to determine the Frequency from the Period.